 If you are considering succession planning and are struggling with the costs, there are grants to assist you.
 The costs that are eligible for rebates include costs associated with professional advice from solicitor or accountants.
 A rebate of up to 50% of the amount paid to a maximum of $2,500 per financial year, is available to farmers.
 This scheme does close on 30 June 2019 so it is wise to get in early if you are putting succession planning in place.

 - You’re a primary producer or the relative of a primary producer

 - You have paid or will pay for advice relating to transferring or acquiring an interest in a primary production enterprise on or after 23 March 2017

-You can read the full guidelines here and apply online at this link.
-You can also call 1800 623 946 to speak to someone from the farm management grants information line if you need help with applying.
+You can apply online, or alternatively you can call 1800 623 946 to speak to the farm management grants information line, and they can help with applying.